 Download the Fact Sheets and watch the videos below to learn how FOGO will work and what it means for you.

 FOGO Fact SheetsWhy FOGO What is FOGO Where FOGO Goes Who & How Much How to FOGO – Part 1 How to FOGO – Part 2

 Go FOGO with Costa!

-Australia’s favourite TV gardener, Costa Georgiadis, has endorsed Council’s FOGO initiative as a logical next step in preserving our area’s unique environment.
+Australia’s favourite TV gardener, Costa Georgiadis, endorsed the Council’s FOGO initiative as a logical step in preserving our area’s unique environment.

 Across Central Coast, families are dramatically reducing the amount of waste going to landfill.
 Watch the video below for helpful hints and tips about becoming more waste wise.